alimon808/docs/docs/csharp/tutorials/inheritance.md

 ## Implicit inheritance

-Besides any types that they may inherit from through single inheritance, all types in the .NET type system implicitly inherit from <xref:System.Object> or a type derived from it.
+All types in the .NET type system implicitly inherit from <xref:System.Object> or a type derived from it.
 The common functionality of <xref:System.Object> is available to any type.

 To see what implicit inheritance means, let's define a new class, `SimpleClass`, that is simply an empty class definition:

 [!code-csharp[Inheritance](../../../samples/snippets/csharp/tutorials/inheritance/simpleclass.cs#1)]

 You can then use reflection (which lets you inspect a type's metadata to get information about that type) to get a list of the members that belong to the `SimpleClass` type.
-Although you haven't defined any members in your `SimpleClass` class, output from the example indicates that it actually has nine members.
-One of these members is a parameterless (or default) constructor that is automatically supplied for the `SimpleClass` type by the C# compiler.
-The remaining eight are members of <xref:System.Object>, the type from which all classes and interfaces in the .NET type system ultimately implicitly inherit.
+Although you haven't defined any members in your `SimpleClass` class, the output from the example indicates that it actually has nine members.
+One of these members is a parameterless (or default) constructor that is automatically supplied to the `SimpleClass` type by the C# compiler.
+The remaining eight are inherited from <xref:System.Object>, the type from which all classes and interfaces in the .NET type system ultimately implicitly inherit.

 [!code-csharp[Inheritance](../../../samples/snippets/csharp/tutorials/inheritance/simpleclass.cs#2)]